IMM Graduate School

 The IMM Graduate School is a privately owned educational institution and is part of the UXi Education group.
 The IMM Graduate School offers degrees, diplomas and certificates in marketing, marketing management and supply chain management.

 The school provides most of its teaching through distance learning, but students can supplement their distanced learning by receiving academic support at one of their Student Support Centres throughout Southern Africa.

-The IMM Graduate School has students from more than 20 different countries around the world, including Botswana, Congo, Kenya, Lesotho, Malawi, Mauritania, Mozambique, Namibia, Nigeria, Burundi, Sierra Leone, South Africa, Swaziland, Zambia, Zimbabwe, Bosnia, China, France, India, Ireland, Serbia, Thailand and the United Kingdom.
+The IMM Graduate School has students from more than 20 countries around the world, including Botswana, Congo, Kenya, Lesotho, Malawi, Mauritania, Mozambique, Namibia, Nigeria, Burundi, Sierra Leone, South Africa, Swaziland, Zambia, Zimbabwe, Bosnia, China, France, India, Ireland, Serbia, Thailand and the United Kingdom.

 The current Executive Academic Head is Angela Bruwer.

 Programmes

 The IMM Graduate School is registered to offer the following programmes: